Succulents are well-adapted to the conditions of the biome that they generally come from: Deserts.

-Most succulents thrive, believe it or not, when left dry for prolonged periods of up to two weeks or so.
+Most succulents thrive, believe it or not, when soil is closer to a damp/dry state.
+As such, waterings for succulents in captivity should usually occur every two weeks or so depending on seasonal climate.
 The succulent's soil/medium, current weather conditions, and plant warning signs may, though unlikely, override the general 'wait until dry' re-watering rule.
 It's best to water succulents as necessary as opposed to a set schedule as each individual plant's needs will vary.

 NOTE: Ensure that the plant does NOT reach "bone dry" status, however, as this compacts the plant's root system and consequently compromises the plants' ability to absorb water.

 - Stems/Leaves are tender or excessively plump to the point of ease in rupturing plant tissue.

 - Stem/Leaves start to discolor dark brown/black and plant base is flimsy.
 Leaves toward new growth fall off with a slight touch.
 This is a sign of rot and usually signifies a dead plant.

 - Leaves toward the base of the succulent fall off more easily than usual.